canonical/mir/doc/sphinx/explore-mir-using-demos.md

 kiosk binary doesn't support that flag.

 ## Running Natively
-The previous section showed how you can run Mir demos under an X11 session.
+The previous section showed how you can run Mir demos under an X11 or Wayland session.
 But Mir compositors can also run "natively" by launching them from a virtual terminal or a greeter.

 ### Launching from a virtual terminal
 To switch to a virtual terminal, you can press CTRL+ALT+F<Number>.
 You can then